camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

 {{< /note >}}

 {{< note title="Multi-Tenancy" class="info" >}}
 Currently, the LDPA Identity Service doesn't support [multi-tenancy]({{< relref "user-guide/process-engine/multi-tenancy.md#single-process-engine-with-tenant-identifiers" >}}).
-That means it is not possible to get tenants from LDAP and the transparent multi-tenancy access restrictions doesn't work by default.
+That means it is not possible to get tenants from LDAP and the transparent multi-tenancy access restrictions don't work by default.
 {{< /note >}}

 ## Configuration Properties of the LDAP Plugin